flowcase/flowcase/README.md

 </div>

 > [!CAUTION]
 > This project is still in development and is not yet ready for production use.
-Updating Flowcase may cause the database to break.
+We do not currently support upgrading from older versions.
 Please use with caution.

 <div align="center">